-APPENDIX C About Keybridge
+Appendix C About Keybridge

 Keybridge is a boutique economic and public policy consulting firm.
-Keybridge provides technical analysis and strategic advice to a diverse clientele that includes leading non-profit organizations, global financial institutions, multinational corporations, premier trade associations, and federal government agencies.
+Keybridge provides analytical support and strategic advice to a select clientele that includes Fortune 500 companies, global financial firms, G-7 governments, premier industry associations, and non-profit organizations.
 Our principals serve as economists, policy experts, and strategic advisers on issues that reside at the forefront of public policy economics.